 5. Monitor the metrics

 Patients might receive your emails, but that doesn’t mean they’re reading them.
-In fact, medical, dental, and healthcare emails have a 21.09 percent open rate and a 2.25 percent click rate, according to MailChimp.
+According to Constant Contact, healthcare emails have a 28.57 percent open rate and a 0.69% percent click rate.

-Carefully monitoring key metrics like open rate, click rate, and bounce rate will allow you to know what’s working and what isn’t.
-After reviewing, you’ll be able to adjust your message accordingly.
+Carefully monitoring key metrics like open rate, click rate, and bounce rate will allow you to know what’s working and isn’t.
+After reviewing, you’ll be able to adjust your messages accordingly.

 6. Write an engaging subject line

-The number of emails sent per day is expected to rise from 269 billion in 2017 to 347.3 billion in 2023, according to Statista.
-Clearly, your patients’ inboxes are filled with emails, so your subject line needs to stand out.
+Today, the number of emails sent daily is approximately 333.2 billion, according to Statista.
+Your patients’ inboxes are filled with emails, so your subject line needs to stand out.

 7. Don’t forget to proofread